 You may not be liable to fraudulent charges on your debit card if you report the card as stolen before the charges happen, but, afterwards things could get a little messier.
 However, a credit card isn’t tied to your bank account, so even if it takes time to clear fraudulent charges, at least you’ll have access to your money in the meantime.
 And while you’re far away from home, having access to money in an emergency could be the most important thing for you.

 Travel Hacking, Not Just for Experts

 The very idea of travel hacking can be overwhelming.
-If the idea of churning credit cards and pouring over spreadsheets of rewards seems too complex to be worth it, don’t worry.
+If the idea of pouring over spreadsheets of rewards seems too complex to be worth it, don’t worry.
 You don’t have to become a travel hacking expert to travel for less.
 Check out the table that we have put together below to help you choose a credit card that is right for you when traveling.

 Airline Credit Cards Compared

 |Airline Credit Cards||Annual Fee||Free Checked Bags||Lounge Access||Companion Ticket||Foreign Transaction Fee||Priority Boarding||Other|

 |Gold Delta SkyMiles® Credit Card from American Express||$95||First checked bag waived for you and up to 8 guests||Discounted single-visit passes of $29 each for you and two guests||None||None||Yes||In-flight discounts|

 |Platinum Delta SkyMiles® Credit Card||$195||First checked bag waived for you and up to 8 guests||Discounted single-visit passes of $29 each for you and two guests||Yes, one domestic economy class ticket per year||None||Yes||In-flight discounts and easier to obtain elite status|